Dragon Gate Investment Partners Becomes a Founding Shareholder of International Centre for Trade Transparency LTD

-NEW YORK, NY, USA, April 3, 2023/EINPresswire.com/ -- Dragon Gate Investment Partners, a unique investment firm with a focus on space-related technology and art, announced today that it has become a founding shareholder of the International Centre for Trade Transparency LTD (trading as the International Centre for Trade Transparency and Monitoring, or “ICTTM”), a spin-off entity of the International Trade Council (ITC).
+New York, April 03, 2023 (GLOBE NEWSWIRE) -- Dragon Gate Investment Partners, a unique investment firm with a focus on space-related technology and art, announced today that it has become a founding shareholder of the International Centre for Trade Transparency LTD (trading as the International Centre for Trade Transparency and Monitoring, or "ICTTM"), a spin-off entity of the International Trade Council (ITC).

 The ITC is a non-aligned, non-lobbying, peak-body chamber of commerce that helps organizations involved in international trade and overseas expansion.
 It act as an independent, knowledgeable, efficient and effective platform for government, industry bodies, businesses, entrepreneurs, and investors to exchange information and develop best practices for international trade.